Teatro Maria Della Costa: History

 Jean Anouilh directed by Gianni Ratto.

-In 1978, the theatre was acquired by the Association of Theatrical Producers of Sao Paulo State, with the aim of providing more benefits to its members.
+In 1978, the theatre was acquired by the Association of Theatrical Producers of São Paulo State, with the aim of providing more benefits to its members.
 In 1995, the theatre underwent a massive renovation, reopening on July 30, 1996 with a large reopening reception.

 Reviews

 In 2014, the Folha de S.Paulo reviewed the sixty largest theatres in the city.
 The theatre received a three-star review, with reviewers writing that the venue is well-designed and the audience has a good view of the stage.
 The reviewers also mentioned that while the theatre has a large entrance hall, wheelchair users do not have access to the entrance hall or the lower boxes, instead entering from a street entrance that leads to the concert hall on the second floor.